IgorDmitriev/stocky/README.md

 - ###### Backend technology
   + Rails
-    - Calculations and information done in backend
+    - Calculations and filled in information done in backend
     ```Ruby
       def index
         @transactions = Transaction.where('user_id = ?
 AND company_id = ?',